News • 08 Nov 2018

 Open Minds supports numerous Clients with complex care needs and therefore created a new role to work with teams who directly support these clients – this role was a perfect fit for Sarah with the unique experience and skillset that she had gained over the years.

 Sarah collaborates with all stakeholders to develop Positive Behavior Support Plans.
-This outlines the agreed way of supporting the client to increase their quality of life and reduce any restrictive practices that might be in place.
+This outlines the agreed way of supporting the client to increase their quality of life.

-Sarah says: “The best part of my job is when the strategies I’ve laid out in the plan work, and I can see the client now has more choice and independence in their life.
-My goal is to always try and minimize or remove any restrictive practices placed on the individual.”
+Sarah says: “The best part of my job is when the strategies I’ve laid out in the plan work, and I can see the client now has more choice and independence in their life.”

 Related articles